prasad-madhale/imitation-learning/README.md

 # Imitation Learning via Reinforcecment Learning (ILRL)

+This project uses policy gradient methods such as PPO or TRPO along with Generative Adversarial Networks to achieve Imitation Learning on discrete gym environments.

+*Methodology used here is explained in **Generative Adversarial Imitation Learning (GAIL)** [[paper]](https://arxiv.org/pdf/1606.03476.pdf)*

+### Gist of it:

-This project uses policy gradient methods like PPO to imitate an expert policy. *Given an Expert Policy as input the GAIL algorithm uses Policy Gradient method like PPO (in this case) to learn the policy and in most cases the learned policy gets better than the Expert Policy.*
+**Given an Expert Policy as input the GAIL algorithm uses Policy Gradient method like PPO (in this case) to achieve Imitation Learning and in most cases the learned policy gets better than the input Expert Policy.**

-*This project uses **Generative Adversarial Imitation Learning** [[paper]](https://arxiv.org/pdf/1606.03476.pdf)*

 **For more information why we choose this methodology over other algorithms read the report:** [GAIL to solve Discrete environments](https://github.com/prasadchelsea33/imitation-learning/blob/master/Report/PPO(Prasad%20Madhale).pdf)

-### Steps:
+## Overview:
 1. **Run PPO algorithm** - run the PPO algorithm on an environment
     1. *Create Actor-Critic* architecture which represents the two policy networks
     2. *Code the PPO algorithm*